Fannon/u-he-preset-randomizer/README.md

 * Explicitly pick which existing presets to use for randomization and define amount of randomness applied to them
 * Merge multiple chosen presets together, with randomness introduced by different ratios between them.

+> Currently it only works for Windows, as I don't have a Mac and cannot test it.
+> If you have one and are willing to test, please reach out.

 See [Future Features and Ideas](#future-features--ideas) on what else could be added.

 ## How to use